iamhitarth/hitarthsharma.com/src/posts/2018-09-21--failure-causes-laziness/index.md

 ---
 <img src="plane-in-woods.jpg" alt="Plane stuck in the woods" title="Photo by David Kovalenko on Unsplash" />

-Why wouldn't you hustle if you were succeeding? **Awesome!
-Dawesome!**
+Why wouldn't you hustle if you were succeeding?

 What reason would you have to sit around and procrastinate if you were hitting home runs all around?